Our Apprenticeship Journey

 Library Apprentice - Huddersfield

 I was so excited for my first day at work!
-I had just passed my driving test and drove down to Huddersfield by myself!
+Having passed my driving test recently I drove down to Huddersfield by myself!
 At half past 9 I was met by Karen who took me into the building and then I was shown around by Kathryn, one of the managers.
 The building was so big and complicated, it reminded me of a scene that could be in Doctor Who!
 Once I’d been taken around the building I got my laptop setup with help from Karen.
 She showed me the Data Management System – Symphony – then I had a go at putting some books into transit for other libraries!
 My first day was so exciting, it felt like I had gained a sense of independence so quickly and the staff were lovely.
 It was such a friendly and welcoming environment, I felt at home instantly!

 Library Apprentice - Dewsbury